-- Creation of three residential units with dedicated parking - Installation of 15 new windows on three facades (not on the Cumberland Avenue elevation), most being a replacement of existing or a re-opening of original; - Retention of historic exterior and interior features (eg ballroom) - Addition of two roof top decks; - Elevator to serve the co-working office unit including the penthouse and roof deck; - Planting of two street trees in front landscaped area; - Provision of 6 bicycle parking spaces in the vicinity of the fire escape on the west elevation and 8 inside; - Use of part of the rear (north) open easement area for trash storage in 7 separate bins; - Repair or replacement of the ADA ramp in the ROW at the corner of Forest and Cumberland Avenues.
+- Creation of a "co-working" business office unit that includes a number of common amenities such as fitness center; kitchen/lounge; conference room - Installation of 15 new windows on three facades (not on the Cumberland Avenue elevation), most being a replacement of existing or a re-opening of original; - Retention of historic exterior and interior features (eg ballroom) - Addition of two roof top decks; - Elevator to serve the co-working office unit including the penthouse and roof deck; - Planting of two street trees in front landscaped area; - Provision of 6 bicycle parking spaces in the vicinity of the fire escape on the west elevation and 8 inside; - Use and improvement of part of the rear (north) open easement area for trash storage in 7 bins; - Repair or replacement of the ADA ramp in the ROW at the corner of Forest and Cumberland Avenues.

-IV.
-RIGHT, TITLE AND INTEREST AND FINANCIAL CAPACITY
+V. RIGHT, TITLE AND INTEREST AND FINANCIAL CAPACITY

 a.
 The owner of the property is M&A Lowcountry Investments, LLC and the deed in Attachment C. demonstrates their right, title and interest in the property.
 The YMCA has an access easement over a small area to the north of the property that provides ADA access to a side door.
+The project maintains access to this door.